Alejogb1/job-board/blog-data/why-python-extensions-cannot-see-installed-packages-in-a-devcontainer-ide.md

 id: "why-python-extensions-cannot-see-installed-packages-in-a-devcontainer-ide"
 ---

-alright, let's talk about python extensions in devcontainers and that annoying "package-not-found" error. i've been down this road more times than i care to remember, and it's usually a combination of a few very specific things.
+, let's talk about python extensions in devcontainers and that annoying "package-not-found" error. i've been down this road more times than i care to remember, and it's usually a combination of a few very specific things.

 first off, let's be clear, when we're using a devcontainer, we're essentially running our code and tools inside a docker container. this container is a mini-isolated system, so the python environment within that container is completely separate from the one on our host machine. this is a good thing, isolation helps avoid conflicts. however, it's also where the trouble can start.